• Skip to primary navigation

 Gather the ingredients for the filling.

-• Cheese: You’ll add this to the biscuit dough, I like cheddar for this recipe but it is optional, you can leave it out.
+• Cheese: You’ll add this to the biscuit dough and on top of the casserole, I like cheddar for this recipe.

 • Buttermilk: Buttermilk makes baked goods tender and flavorful.
 If you find yourself without buttermilk, learn how to make buttermilk with pantry items.